 Accountants concentrate on maintaining and auditing accounts and preparing reports on the assets, liabilities, etc. of a business or individual’s tax affairs, always in compliance of HMRC and UK law.
 Companies House require that annual accounts are submitted by a qualified accountant.

 A good business utilises the services of both a bookkeeper and accountant due to their different areas of expertise, where necessary.

 Can't I just do the bookeeping myself?

-Nothing is stopping you maintaining your own business records, however, accounts can often be very time consuming and complex if you encounter a VAT issue or tax problem.
+Nothing is stopping you maintaining your own business records, however, accounts and bookkeeping can often be very time consuming and complex if you encounter a VAT issue or tax problem.
 The chances are that you want to be generating new business instead of the majority of your time taken up with ensuring your invoices and accounting records are tidy – it can quickly become a burden.
-With a multitude of responsibilities to run a business day-to-day it’s all too easy to forget a VAT return or miss a payment deadline, incurring significant penalties and attention from HMRC.
+With a multitude of responsibilities to run a business day-to-day it’s all too easy to forget a VAT return or miss a payment deadline, incurring significant penalties and unwanted attention from HMRC.